THE ROLE OF INSPIRE

 What is inSpire

-inSpire is an initiative of inTouch that was established in 2018.
-The fund aims to fill a crucial gap in support services by helping migrant and refugee women and children move beyond family violence and start a new life.
+inSpire is an initiative of inTouch that was established in 2018 and which aims to fill a crucial gap in support services by helping migrant and refugee women and children move beyond family violence.

-To find out how you can support inSpire, see our prospectus.
+To find out more about why you should support inSpire, see our prospectus.

 How we support refugee women and children